 School Parliament Mission Statement

 The School Parliament is a very important part of Audlem School life, as we believe that pupil voice matters and that the children should have the opportunity to make decisions about their school.
 It consists of one representative of each class, from Year 1 to Year 6.
 The Parliament meets frequently, at least every other week, to express views and make decisions regarding issues concerning the pupils at school.
-The School Parliament is chaired by the Deputy Head Mr A Perry.
+The School Parliament is chaired by the Assistant Head, Jane Bird.